 Is there a choice of menu for each meal?

 Yes.
-We prepare all menus one week in advance and there’s always an excellent choice.
 If you have special dietary requirements we’ll prepare something just for you.
 Our chefs are fully trained in nutritional values and the meals are always freshly cooked in our kitchen every day.
 You can eat in your dining room or in your own room.

 Can you have a snack whenever you want?